BrandonVA/Password-Generator/README.md

 # About
 This is a password Generator that will ask the user for what type of characters they want their password to include than randomly genrate them a password based on the given criteria.
+This project was built using plain javascript.

+# Technology
+- Javascript